 Welcome to the 21st century where people have never been more connected, more transient and more informed.
 Microsoft desktop applications have been replaced by cloud services.
 AOL instant messenger has been replaced by Slack.
 And Ask Jeeves could have never imagined ChatGPT.
 Every day workers are using cloud sharing tools like Sharepoint and GoogleDrive to collaborate on their work with others, Evernote and GoogleKeep to keep track of notes, and GitHub and BitBucket to manage source code.
 Today’s workforce enjoys working together on projects and ideas to create the best outcome for their organization – they work fast and often remotely.
 They are expected to be efficient and productive.
 This is why content-based blocking as a default response to data risk doesn’t work.

 Blocking has traditionally been executed by creating complex policies that security professionals need to create and maintain.
 It creates rules that protect the data it’s told to look for, but doesn’t see anything it’s not looking for.
 When a traditional DLP misses critical data leaving an organization, it misses it completely.
 There’s no trail to look back on once the incident has been identified.
 This means your critical IP such as source code, customer lists and product roadmaps could end up in your competitor’s hands.
-Just one of these insider incidents costs organizations $16M on average.
+Just one of these insider incidents costs organizations $15 million on average.

 Not only does traditional blocking put a strain on our security team’s already scarce resources, but it also slows down the business and creates rogue employees.
 It creates frustrated employees who are blocked by accident while just trying to get their work done.
 When blocking tools require content inspection and cracking open files, it also slows down employee computers.
 Power users like software developers simply won’t stand for it.
 To them, this creates an unacceptable working environment reminiscent of waiting for dial-up internet to start.